haroon26/rails-migration-boy-subl/README.md

 ### Manual Installation

-1. Download the `rails-migration-boy-subl` folder or `rails-migration-boy.sublime-package` from the [releases page](https://github.com/haroon26/rails-migration-boy-subl/releases).
+1. Download the code from the [homepage](https://github.com/haroon26/rails-migration-boy-subl/).
-2. Place the folder in `~/.config/sublime-text-3/Packages/` or the `.sublime-package` file in `~/.config/sublime-text-3/Installed Packages/`.
+2. Place the folder in `~/.config/sublime-text-3/Packages/`.
-3. Restart Sublime Text 3.

 ### Package Control (Coming Soon)